juxt/astro-website/src/pages/blog/kent-beck-podcast.md

 Or my favourite, the feature in GMail to 'undo' the sending of an email up to 30 seconds after hitting send!

 Users often make mistakes, we’re all human after all!
-One of the many benefits of adopting the principle of [bitemporality (AKA "eventual business consistency")](https://tidyfirst.substack.com/p/eventual-business-consistency) in your platform is that users' mistakes can be rectified at a later date, but without losing the information about when the mistake was made, and by whom.
+One of the many benefits of adopting the principle of <a href='https://tidyfirst.substack.com/p/eventual-business-consistency' target='_blank'>bitemporality (AKA "eventual business consistency")</a> in your platform is that users' mistakes can be rectified at a later date, but without losing the information about when the mistake was made, and by whom.

 When systems are sympathetic and forgiving to users, they feel a greater sense of safety.
 That can only be a good thing.